Rotaries from LightObject or Cohesion3D should work directly off of the board with the built-in drivers.

 Test the Rotary

-- For roller type rotaries, refer to the rotary documentation or use a micrometer/calipers to measure the actual diameter of the drive wheels in mm.
+- For roller type rotaries, refer to the rotary documentation or use a micrometer/calipers to measure the actual diameter of the drive wheels, including any rings, as thickness can vary.

 - Select “Chuck” or “Roller” under “Rotary Type”.